datastax/kafka-sink/changelog/README.md

 - [improvement] KAF-163: Add test of auth configuration inferring auth.provider to DSE when both username and password are provided.

 ### 1.2.1
+- [new feature] KAF-99: Add size in bytes to Batch Size metrics
 - [improvement] KAF-165: Remove restriction preventing Kafka Connector use with open source Cassandra

 ### 1.2.0